rupakg/sls-meetup-alexa-skill/README.md

 **Login with Amazon** is an OAuth2.0 single sign-on (SSO) system using your Amazon.com account.

-To get your credentials, log in to the [Amazon Developer Console](https://developer.amazon.com/), go to **Login with Amazon** from **APPS & SERVICES** menu, and then click on **Create a New Security Profile**.

-Go to the **Web Settings** for the new security profile.
+Get your credentials, by logging into the [Amazon Developer Console](https://developer.amazon.com/).
+Then, go to **Login with Amazon** from **APPS & SERVICES** menu, and then click on **Create a New Security Profile**.
+Then, go to **Web Settings** menu item to create a new security profile.

-`Allowed Origins` can be empty.
-Enter http://localhost:9000 in `Allowed Return URLs`.
+Leave the `Allowed Origins` empty.
+Enter `http://localhost:9000` in `Allowed Return URLs`.

-Write down your `Client ID` and `Client Secret` for the new security profile, as well as `Vendor ID`.
-You can find your `Vendor ID` at [here](https://developer.amazon.com/mycid.html).
+Write down your `Client ID`, `Client Secret` and the `Vendor ID` for the new security profile.
+You can [find](https://developer.amazon.com/mycid.html) your `Vendor ID` as well.
 You can then set environment variables for each one of these secrets and then reference them in the `serverless.yml` file as shown below:

 ```
 custom: